shauninman/MinUI-Legacy-Union/readme.md

 # About the Union project

 Union is the sequel to [MinUI](https://github.com/shauninman/MinUI).
 A custom launcher with a consistent, simple UI across all supported emulators and devices from the same SD card.
 Share your library and save data (but not save states) with a handful of devices.
 Trimui on the bus.
-RG350 on the couch.
+RG350M on the couch.
 I don't know, seems cool to me.

-The currently in development platforms are Trimui/A66 (where MinUI was born), OpenDingux beta on the RS-90, stock OpenDingux on the 320x240 RG350/280 family of devices, and RetroFW on the RG300.
+The currently in development platforms are the Trimui Model S/A66 (where MinUI was born), stock OpenDingux on the RG350/280 family of devices, and the Miyoo Mini.

 ### Initial planned emulator support